StemmlerSisters/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 ```
 In code we would take the id provided and replace the {lower_id} and {lower_version} in the strings with the package we are trying to get the README for.

-##### New RegistrationsBaseUrl version
+#### New RegistrationsBaseUrl version

-A new version of the [package metadata](https://learn.microsoft.com/en-us/nuget/api/registration-base-url-resource) resource type will be documented which will include the field **ReadmeFileUrl**.
+The new version of the [package metadata](https://learn.microsoft.com/en-us/nuget/api/registration-base-url-resource) resource type will include the **ReadmeFileUrl** field.
-This will be a link to download the README and will only be filled if a readme is available to download.
+This will be a URL for downloading the README and will only be filled if a README is available to download.

 index.json